-It is possible that Rudin's mention of "spiritual genocide" may have a certain effect on Christians who are weighed down by guilt caused by the awareness of the Christian church's crimes perpetrated against Jews down through history - a history that reached a cruel, indeed, blasphemous climax with the Holocaust.23 Theologically speaking, the Holocaust is also for Christians an insoluble problem.
-The answers that are offered must necessarily be tentative, and to try to give the definite answer to the Holocaust is to belittle the problem.
-The Christian church - the institution as well as individuals - has an obligation to preserve the memory of the Holocaust so that this disaster will not be repeated.
-The Christian church, including the part of it that is engaged in mission to the Jews, cannot possibly ask Jews to forget history, although the Christians in questions have no personal responsibility for the Holocaust.
+It is possible that Rudin's mention of "spiritual genocide" has a certain effect on Christians who are weighed down by guilt caused by the awareness of the Christian Church's crimes against Jews down through history.
+The Christian Church, including the part of it that is engaged in mission to the Jews, cannot possibly ask Jews to forget history, even though the Christians in question have no personal responsibility for the Holocaust.
 History endows a people with an identity.
-But when Christians help to preserve the memory of the church's bloody history with the Jewish people and the memory of what this people has suffered in so-called Christian countries and at the same time speaks about the church's obligation to take the gospel to the Jewish people, then they have chosen the most difficult solution imaginable.
-Less radical solutions either belittle the church's history and behave as if the Holocaust is only a problem for Jewish people, or they belittle the Lord of the church who has obliged his church to mission - to all peoples.
-The choice of the difficult solution is a signal to those who have ears to hear that mission to Jews is not an easy task and that it cannot be carried out in a triumphalistic way, nor is it based in Gentile triumphalism.
-It is furthermore an indication of how much Jesus, the Jew - the Christ of the church - means to the Christian when, in spite of all difficulties, he does not dare to keep to himself the very best he has received from the Jewish people.
+But when Christians help to preserve the memory of the church's bloody history with the Jewish people and at the same time speak about the church's obligation to take the gospel to the Jewish people, then they have chosen the most difficult solution imaginable.
+Less radical solutions either belittle the Church's history and behave as if the Holocaust is only a problem for Jewish people, or they belittle the Lord of the Church who has obliged his Church to mission - to all peoples.
+The choice of the difficult solution is a signal to those who have ears to hear that mission to Jews is not an easy task and that it cannot be carried out in a triumphalistic way.

-When Rudin refers to the Willowbank Declaration as a "blueprint for spiritual genocide", it is an exceedingly sharp statement against what the Christian church regards as an obligation, entrusted to it by the Lord of the church, namely that the gospel is for Jews and therefore should be reached to Jews.
+When Rudin refers to the Willowbank Declaration as a "blueprint for spiritual genocide," it is an exceedingly sharp statement against what the Christian Church regards as an obligation, entrusted to it by the Lord of the Church - namely that the gospel is for Jews and therefore should be preached to Jews.
 It is worth noting that Rudin does not just attack a way of evangelizing.
 The ways and methods in Jewish evangelism are of course not above criticism.